cgpb89/apiYouTube/README.md

 # apiYouTube
-1. First exec npm install to add the package.json modules 1.1 If something goes wrong, you may need to insall some global dependencies, ex: babel-cli.
+1. First exec npm install to add the package.json modules.
+  1.1 If something goes wrong, you may need to insall some global dependencies, ex: babel-cli.
 2. To run the app you just type in your cmd: npm run start.
 It should tell you the port where the app is running.
 Then, go to your browser and type http://localhost:<PORT>.
 In my case PORT=8080